Data Table

 #### Pro-Tip: Dynamic Row-Level Editing

-This is a game-changer for enforcing business rules directly within your UI.
-Instead of blocking an entire column, the table intelligently enables or disables the "**pencil icon**" based on the specific data in that row.
+This allows the table to intelligently enable or disable the pencil icon based on the specific data in that row.

 {% endhint %}